desihub/desidatamodel/doc/DESI_ROOT/vac/RELEASE/lss/SPECPROD/SURVEY/VERSION/inputs_wspec/random/index.rst

 random
 ======

-This directory contains intermediate files, including the concatenation of potential assigments with observations, statistics on tiles for randoms.
+This directory contains intermediate files for randoms, precursors of the LSScats files.
+It includes the concatenation of potential assigments with observations and statistics on tiles.